pthom/hello_imgui/docs/book/_sources/doc_params.md

 //
 // Hello ImGui will try its best to automatically handle DPI scaling for you.
 //
-// Parameters to change the scaling behavior:
+// Parameter to change the scaling behavior:
 // ------------------------------------------
 // - `dpiWindowSizeFactor`:
 //        factor by which window size should be multiplied
+//    By default, Hello ImGui will compute it automatically, when it is set to 0.
 //
-// - `fontRenderingScale`:
-//     factor by which fonts glyphs should be scaled at rendering time
-//     (typically 1 on windows, and 0.5 on macOS retina screens)
 //
-//    By default, Hello ImGui will compute them automatically,
-//    when dpiWindowSizeFactor and fontRenderingScale are set to 0.
-//
-// Parameters to improve font rendering quality:
-// ---------------------------------------------
-// - `fontOversampleH` and `fontOversampleV` : Font oversampling parameters
-//     Rasterize at higher quality for sub-pixel positioning.
-Probably unused if freeType is used.
-//     If not zero, these values will be used to set the oversampling factor when loading fonts.
-//
-//
-// How to set those values manually:
+// How to set manually:
 // ---------------------------------
 // If it fails (i.e. your window and/or fonts are too big or too small),
 // you may set them manually: